 - Private Internet Access

-All three are safe.
+All 3 are safe.
 They also don’t store logs and never sell user data to advertisers and data brokers.
 Indeed, the provider has a no-logging policy, but we’ll need to analyze it in our CyberGhost review for 2026.

 📜 CyberGhost’s Privacy Policy Review

-Thankfully, its privacy policy page is short and clear.
+Its privacy policy page is short and clear.
 At the forefront is Timo Beyel, CyberGhost’s CTO, and underneath is the privacy policy.
 The provider treats its users with utmost attention to privacy and security.
 The VPN doesn’t keep logs of browsing history, traffic destination, data content, or search history.

 🔎 Third-Party Audits